-When you send a parcel or a shipment of packages from Singapore to Thailand, it must clear customs at the country — this starts with duty and taxes.
-You will need a receipt of payment for import duty and import-related taxes.
-If your shipment with CIF(cost, insurance and freight) are worth less than the de minimis value of THB1,500, you can avoid paying import tax in Thailand.
+Sending parcels from Singapore to Thailand requires clearing customs in the country starting with import tariffs, also known as import duties, tariffs or import taxes.
+You will need a receipt of payment for Thai import tariffs and import-related taxes.
+If your shipment with cost, insurance and freight (CIF) is worth less than the de minimis value of THB1,500, you can avoid paying import tax in Thailand.

 The de minimis refers to the price threshold below which no duties or taxes are charged.
 The de minimis accounts for the shipment's cost, insurance and insurance value.
 It is worth noting, however, that this exemption only applies to items shipped by air.